naumch1k/react-mesto-api-full/README.md

 ### TO DO
 * Finish mobile layouts
-* Add close popups with esc/overlay click functionallity
+* Add close popups with overlay click functionallity
 * Live form validation